Views

 How to Use It

 Use this worksheet as a 'hook' during your introductory lesson on living things and habitats.
 It is also an excellent formative assessment tool to check for understanding after reading a book about animal homes.
-For a quick observation tip, watch if students can describe the differences between the tree trunk den and the lion's den during the coloring phase.
+For a quick observation tip, watch if students can describe the differences between the tree trunk and the den during the coloring phase.

 Who It's For